tonyjr9/homelab-docker/README.md

 - CPU scales from 800 MHz (idle) to 4.6 GHz (under load)
 - Reduces power consumption by 10-15W at idle
 - No performance impact on loaded workloads (Minecraft, downloads, etc.)

-**Note:** This setup assumes single HDD.
-Future upgrade to RAID 1 or higher recommended for data redundancy.

 #### Service Spindown Optimization